dr-jam/GamePlatforms/README.md

 ### Course
-Meeting Time: Tuesdays and Thursdays at 4:40 - 7:30 PM in ARTANX103
+Meeting Time: Mondays and Wednesday at 4:40 - 7:30 PM in ARTANX103 (the Mac Lab)

 Final Examination Period: Friday, June 7th at 1:00-3:00 PM